sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 expect(breakpoints).toEqual(['480px', '768px', '1024px'])
 -->

-Here, it’s clear what `x` is in each example, and a longer name would bloat the code without making it more readable, likely less.
-We already have the full name in the parent function: we’re mapping over a list of breakpoints and converting numbers to strings.
-It also helps that here we only have a single variable, so any short name will be read as “whatever we’re mapping over.”
+It’s clear what `x` is, and a longer name would bloat the code without making it more readable, likely less.
+We already have the full name in the parent function: we map over a list of breakpoints and convert numbers to strings.
+It also helps that here we only have a single variable, so any short name will be read as “whatever we map over.”

 I usually use `x` in such cases.
 I think it’s clear enough that it’s a placeholder and not an acronym for a particular word, and it’s a common convention.